Netflix/dispatch/docs/user-guide/administration/configuration.md

 - Admin - allows full access to the Dispatch UI and all incidents whether their visibility is open or restricted.
 - Poweruser - currently the same as Admin.
-- User - restricts access to sensitive incident (unless they are a direct participant).
+- User - can access everything except restricted incidents unless they are a direct participant.